clusterio/clusterio/docs/writing-plugins.md

 ### Defining Events

-Events are defined as properties of the messages object exported by `info.js` that map to instances of the `Event` class from `lib/link`.
+Events are defined as properties of the messages object exported on `plugin` that map to instances of the `Event` class from `lib/link`.
 The name of the property correspond to the handler invoked on the plugin class.
-The Event constructor takes an object of properties that define the event, for example the following could be defined in `info.js`:
+The Event constructor takes an object of properties that define the event, for example the following could be defined in `plugin`:

 ```js
 messages: {